qinjinjia/ec500c1spring18/HW2 Code Review/Readme.md

 |3|An error occurs while using FFMPEG.|
 |Other|Raised by API|

-**Therefore, it is considered 'Pass' if the code raise the corresponding error described above.**
+**Therefore, it is considered 'Pass' if the code raises the corresponding error described above.**

 </br>